dargueta/unicorn-lua/README.rst

 ..
 [1] Typically 2\ :sup:`63` - 1 on 64-bit machines and 2\ :sup:`31` - 1 on
        32-bit machines.
 ..
 [2] *Programming in Lua*, 4th Edition.
 Forgot the page.
-..
-[3] I personally use pyenv_ for this, but you can use other tools like pipenv_.

 .. _cmake: https://cmake.org
 .. _Unicorn CPU Emulator: http://www.unicorn-engine.org